 - Maki: What most Americans think of when they hear the word “sushi,” maki actually means "roll" in Japanese.
 Maki refers to any type of sushi created with a makisu, the bamboo mat used to roll sushi.
 Maki rolls are usually cut into 6–8 pieces.

 - Nigiri: A strip of vinegared sushi rice with a piece of fish expertly pressed to stick on top.
 Sometimes octopus or eel are served atop rice.
-A piece of nori seaweed may sometimes be used to keep the fish on top.
-Nigiri should be eaten with the fingers.
-If soy sauce is applied, flip the piece of nigiri upside down so that only the fish is dunked, allowing the rice to remain intact.
+A piece of nori seaweed may sometimes be used to keep the fish on top, or it could be stuck with a dot of wasabi.
+Nigiri should be eaten with the fingers so it doesn't fall apart if a piece is too big to enjoy in one bite.

-- Hosomaki: The smallest maki rolls, usually with a crunch inside.
+- Hosomaki: The smallest maki rolls are thin and rolled tightly.
 They contain fewer ingredients and have only nori seaweed on the outside.
+One popular combination is tuna with a few sticks of cucumber.

-- Futomaki: The largest maki rolls, cut thinner due to their size.
+- Futomaki: These largest of maki rolls usually get cut thinner due to their size.
 Futomaki rolls are traditionally eaten uncut during the evening of Setsubun in some regions of Japan.

 - Sashimi: Often incorrectly referred to as sushi, sashimi is just slices of raw fish served without rice.
 Sashimi is normally eaten with chopsticks rather than the fingers.